Which Methodology to Choose for Your Project: Waterfall vs RAD?

 Given that both models are very different in their natures and structures, the decision between them can greatly affect the development process, the choice of a contractor, and so on.

-Now let’s compare Waterfall and RAD software development methodologies and see how they are used in practice:
+Now let’s compare Waterfall and RAD software development methods and see how they are used in practice:

 Development Time